dannysijia/AzureFrontDoorTest/README.md

 ## Building a backend server

 We build a simple website in US east region with both HTTP and HTTPS capability.
 This server have static page and dynamic page to modify the webpage.
+This server have DNS name(yinghlisimplewebsite.eastus.cloudapp.azure.com) and map to a static IP(23.100.24.170).

+I test this webserver from my laptop(123.121.197.100) with Psping and Apache bench.

 We setup AFD at Azure East Asia region.
 Front end name is "", and default routing rule is "".